ototoi/pbrt-r3/README.md

 pbrt-r3 is distributed under the BSD license based on the original pbrt-v3.

 ## Build
-You can build it using cargo.
+You can build this using cargo.
 ```
 cargo build --release
 ```